 • PHLP 1-800-274-3258 (legal aid for Medicaid LTSS / CHC denials).

-2. Make exactly two phone calls today:
+2. Make these two calls today:

 • PA Link 1-800-753-8827, ask for a county AAA assessment for both the Family Caregiver Support Program AND OPTIONS, and a Medicaid LTSS screening if income/assets are within range.